History of the Jews in Scotland: 20th and 21st centuries

 The practising Jewish population continues to fall in Scotland, as many younger Jews either became secular, or intermarried with other faiths.
 Scottish Jews have also emigrated in large numbers to England, the United States, Israel, Canada, Australia and New Zealand for economic reasons, as other Scots have done.
-According to the 2001 census, 6,448 Jews lived in Scotland, According to the 2011 census, 5,887 Jews lived in Scotland; a decline of 8.7% from 2001.
+According to the 2001 census, 6,448 Jews lived in Scotland.
+According to the 2011 census, 5,887 Jews lived in Scotland, a decline of 8.7% from 2001.
 41% (2,399) of Scottish Jews live in the local authority area of East Renfrewshire, Greater Glasgow, making up 2.65% of the population there.
 25% of Scottish Jews live in the Greater Glasgow suburb of Newton Mearns alone.
 Many Jewish families slowly moved southwards to more prosperous suburban areas in Greater Glasgow, from more central areas of Glasgow over the generations.
 Glasgow city itself has 897 Jews (15% of the Jewish population) living there, whilst Edinburgh has 855 (also 15%).
 The area with the least Jewish people was the Outer Hebrides, which reported just 3 Jews (0.05%) living there.

 In March 2008, a Jewish tartan was designed by Brian Wilton for Chabad rabbi Mendel Jacobs of Glasgow and certified by the Scottish Tartans Authority.
 The tartan's colors are blue, white, silver, red and gold.
 According to Jacobs: "The blue and white represent the colours of the Scottish and Israeli flags, with the central gold line representing the gold from the Biblical Tabernacle, the Ark of the Covenant and the many ceremonial vessels ... the silver is from the decorations that adorn the Scroll of Law and the red represents the traditional red Kiddush wine."

-Jewish communities in Scotland are represented by the Scottish Council of Jewish Communities.
+Jewish communities in Scotland are represented by the Jewish Council of Scotland.